pclus/git-tutorial/tutorial.md

 later on.
 In order to do so: `git rm -r --cached <files-to-unstage>`

+Ignored files are not tracked, so they appear in all branches.
+For instance, if you ignore files with the format `*.dat`, and you have a code that generates an output with this format, this output will appear in all branches, regardless of the branch that created the new file (for our purposes this is actually quite convenient!).

 ## Basic workflow:

 ### Working remotely: `push`and `pull`